Nordic Israelism: Iceland

 The pyramidologist Adam Rutherford in 1937 published Iceland's Great Inheritance (1937) in which he connected the Tribe of Benjamin to Iceland.
 Modern proponents of Nordic Israelism follow this identification, and articles have been published further on the identification.

 Thor Heyerdahl's Jakten på Odin

-Thor Heyerdahl's Jakten på Odin is often cited by modern Nordic Israelites to support their theories.
+Modern Nordic Israelites frequently cite Thor Heyerdahl's Jakten på Odin to justify their theories.